harvard-dce/mh-opsworks/README.md

 ## Getting started

-### Step 0 - Create and configure credentials and policies
+### Step 0 - Create account-wide groups and policies

+Ask an account administrator to create an IAM group with the "AWSOpsWorksFullAccess" managed policy and an inline policy as defined in `./templates/example_group_inline_policy.json`.
+Name it something like `mh-opsworks-cluster-managers`.
+You only need to do this once per AWS account.

+This group allows a user to create / delete clusters including the VPC, cloudformation templates, SNS topics, cloudwatch metrics, alarms and numerous other AWS resources.

+### Step 1 - Create your account and credentials

 Create or import an ec2 SSH keypair.
 You can do this in the AWS web console under "EC2 -> Network & Security -> Key Pairs".
+Ensure that you're logged into the correct region in the aws console, and that this region matches your `cluster_config.json` later.

-Keep the name handy because you'll need it later in your `cluster_config.json` file.
-This ssh keypair allows you to access the built-in "ubuntu" user as a backchannel for debugging.
+Keep the ec2 ssh keypair name handy because you'll need it later in your `cluster_config.json` file.
+This ssh keypair allows you to access the built-in "ubuntu" user as a backchannel for debugging and is used infrequently.

-Create an IAM group with the "AWSOpsWorksFullAccess" managed policy and an inline policy as defined in `./templates/example_group_inline_policy.json`.
-Name it something like `mh-opsworks-cluster-managers`.
-You'll probably need to be an account administrator to do this.
-You only need to do this once per AWS account.

-This group allows a user to create / delete clusters including the VPC, cloudformation templates, SNS topics, cloudwatch metrics and alarms and numerous other AWS resources.

-Create an IAM user and add it to the group you created above.
+Create an IAM user and ensure it's in the group you created in "Step 0".
 Create an aws access key pair for this user and have it handy.

-### Step 1 - Find an unused cidr block for your cluster's VPC
+### Step 2 - Find an unused cidr block for your cluster's VPC

 Every cluster has its own VPC, and that VPC must be unique on its cidr block and name within the aws account.
 Look at the list of VPCs in the aws console